Updated: Jun 5

 Step 1: Define your Audience

-Step 2: For each question, choose 2 short answers
+Step 2: For each question, choose one or two short answers

-What do you do?
-What have you done?
+Present Location.
+What do you currently do?
+What have you done recently?

-Step 4: Practice repeatedly until you can share it naturally.
+Step 4: Practice until you can share it naturally.

 Audience: Clean Tech Policy Analysts